 Transport to Matiu/Somes Island is by East by West Ferry (Dominion Post Ferry) departing from Queens Wharf Wellington City or Days Bay, and Seatoun or Petone on most weekends.
 On weekdays the last scheduled ferry departs Queens Wharf at 2:15 pm and Days Bay at 3:15 pm.

-- We highly recommend for groups of more than 2 to book a place on the ferry.
+- We highly recommend groups of more than 20 people, and those staying overnight, book a place on the ferry.

 - In severe weather conditions one or both ferries can be cancelled.